 It is always wiser to have too much rather than too little space to take care of your plants.
 Before you decide on any final designs, it is advised to measure the available space to make sure there’s enough for your plants.

 Most home and garden stores have started stocking pre-made garden structures as they have become so popular lately.
 These structures can be made from metal or wood.

 You may also need a trellis (a wooden box with cross-hatched tops and sides allowing plants to grow through the gaps).
-Using homeowner tools like an impact driver, hammer, pliers, handsaw, you can easily make one on your own.

 4. Be creative